Connect with us

 Corrupt officials work hard to ensure that timelines are breached.
 PHOTO | FILE

-Rogue contractors are conniving with corrupt government officials to device schemes where companies make more money for delaying projects than when they complete them as scheduled.
+Rogue contractors are conniving with corrupt government officials to device schemes where companies make more money by delaying projects than when they complete them as scheduled.

 Once the deal is sealed, the officials work hard to ensure that the timelines are breached – whether by withholding funding for the project, politicising land compensation processes, or by obtaining injunctions – in a well-coordinated operation that sees contractors winning hefty compensation for idling.

-Early this year, for example, sleuths from the Directorate of Criminal Investigations initiated investigations into the operations of the Kenya Electricity Transmission Company (Ketraco) after it emerged that the company paid nearly a billion shillings to a contractor for idling and overheads.
+Early this year, for example, sleuths from the DCI initiated investigations into the operations of the Kenya Electricity Transmission Company (Ketraco) after it emerged that the company paid nearly a billion shillings to a contractor for idling and overheads.

 The company is said to have paid Kalpataru Power Transmission a total of Sh964.5 million after the Mombasa-Nairobi power line project was delayed by four years.
 The contractor had asked for Sh3.8 billion.